Ant Forest: Application

 Users could see the trees they planted through a satellite map.
 According to Gong Zhang, a former NASA scientist and the founder of GAGO Inc., it should be hard to see the saplings because of the low resolution of the satellite, but millions of saplings have been planted so we could see the changes they brought to the world.
 Alipay hopes to cultivate and encourage users to stick to a low-carbon lifestyle through this way.

 In May 2017, the app reached 200 million users.

 As of August 2023, Ant Forest has collaborated with over 20 charitable organizations and has planted 475 million trees.
 It has participated in the construction of 31 natural reserves and continuously supported ecological projects in 22 provinces.
 Ant Forest's various ecological charity initiatives have generated over 3.7 million labor income opportunities through planting, maintenance, and patrolling activities.
+Ant Forest channels corporate funding into preservation and conversation work through structured partnerships with foundations, forestry agencies, and local implementing groups.
+Rather than relying only on user participation, the program helps to finance large-scale tree planting, protect and manage areas and engage in restoration projects in dry regions where long-term maintenance is imperative as much as tree plantation.
+The corporate model gives projects more stability and allows them to be tracked with monitoring systems like satellite imagery and third-party oversight.
+The green initiative also connects Alibaba's ecosystem to measurable outcomes, making the project feel more like ongoing long-term commitment to important environmental objectives rather than some short-lived community engagement plan.